Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 - The group title will show additional information about the release or sprint on the right hand side of the group header.
 Hover on the group header to see this information in full.
 This shows:

     - Requirement completion: hover on the indicator to see a tooltip of the exact percentage complete
-    - Available effort: the number of available hours of work for tasks in the release based off the planning settings, the release dates and sources (this fields is called "Planned Effort" on the release pages)
+    - Available effort: the number of available hours of work for tasks in the release based off the planning settings, the release dates and sources (this field is called "Planned Effort" on the release pages)
-    - Utilized effort: the number of hours assigned to tasks in this release (this fields is called "Estimated Effort" on the release pages)
+    - Utilized effort: the number of hours assigned to tasks in this release (this field is called "Estimated Effort" on the release pages)
-    - Remaining effort: the hours left for tasks in the release - i.e. available effort minus utilized effort (this fields is called "Available Effort" on the release pages).
+    - Remaining effort: the hours left for tasks in the release - i.e. available effort minus utilized effort (this field is called "Available Effort" on the release pages).
 The system will allow you to assign more backlog items to an sprint than it is possible to complete.
 In this case remaining effort will be negative and will be displayed in red.
 This alerts you that you need to move cards or change settings for the release.

 When you move requirements between releases or sprints, the fields described above are recalculated.
 For effort fields, all child tasks of requirements in that release/sprint are used for calculations.
 So moving a requirement into a sprint will increase the sprint's utilized effort by the hours of the relevant tasks in that requirement, and decrease the sprint's remaining effort by the same amount.